Isetta-Team/Isetta-Website-Raw/docs/interviews/WaltDestler-advice.md

 _Walt is an independent game/entertainment programmer and designer currently working in the San Francisco Bay area.
-He was a programmer and designer on [WAY](https://waltdestler.com/way.html), the IGF 2012 Best Student Game Winner, and is now independently working on his new game_ [Cosmoteer](https://waltdestler.com/cosmoteer.html).
+He was a programmer and designer on_ [WAY](https://waltdestler.com/way.html)_, the IGF 2012 Best Student Game Winner, and is now independently working on his new game_ [Cosmoteer](https://waltdestler.com/cosmoteer.html).

 We approached Walt because he also went to the ETC for graduate school.
 He was working on a side project to build a game engine for more than three years and is now making a game with his own engine.
 We did a Skype call with him.